fvadan/CMPT317-GroupName/A2/README.md

 # Assignment 2

 ## The Dragon Queen
 The Dragon Queen is a game played on a board with 5 columns and 5 rows.
 One player (Player 1) controls the Queen, who has three Dragon protectors.
 The other player (Player 2) controls 5 wights (a.k.a zombies).
-(This game, as far as I know, is a completely unique invention; I don't think you'll find anything quite like it anywhere, which is the whole point).

-The Dragon Queen could be a Mad King, with a King's Guard.
-Or the Wights could be Daleks.
-Or the Wights could be Sith-Lords, with the Queen as a Fleeing Senator, guarded by Jedi Protectors.

 ### Initial Position